 She was born in southern Germany and emigrated with her mother to the United States at the age of seven.
 They lived in New Rochelle, NY, where she learned English and attended grammar and high school.
 She studied at Lehman College in the Bronx, part of the City University of New York that had been set up for immigrant children.
 Working her way through school, she held a variety of jobs.
 At various times, she has been a bookkeeper, librarian, file clerk, language teacher, receptionist, patient associate in a clinic, copyeditor, research assistant, teaching assistant, tour coordinator, professor, and now novelist.
 While at Lehman College, she studied abroad in Germany, where she first met people from Turkey, from which sprang a lifelong interest.
 After finishing college, she traveled to Turkey and stayed for three years, eventually earning a Master’s degree in psychology from Hacettepe University in Ankara.
 After working for a couple of years in Montana, she moved to Texas to begin graduate work in anthropology, specializing in Turkey.
 She received her Ph.D. in anthropology from the University of Texas at Austin.

 Jenny White taught social anthropology at Boston University as a tenured professor for many years, but in 2016, she moved back to Europe to take up a professorship at Stockholm University's Institute for Turkish Studies.
 She has published several scholarly books on contemporary Turkey.
 Money Makes Us Relatives (1994) is a description of women’s labor in urban Turkey in the 1980s.
 Islamist Mobilization in Turkey (2002) explains the rise of Islamic politics in Turkey in the 1990s and won the 2003 Douglass Prize for best book in Europeanist anthropology.
-Muslim Nationalism and the New Turks (2012) takes a look at the transformations that Turkish Islam and secularism -- and the idea of the nation -- underwent in the previous decade.
+Muslim Nationalism and the New Turks (2012) takes a look at the transformations that Turkish Islam and secularism -- and the idea of the nation -- underwent in the first decade of the 21st century.
 What was behind Turkey's leap to international prominence, and what should we make of it?
 Foreign Policy selected it as one of the Best Books of 2012 on the Middle East.
 Her most recent book (May 2021), Turkish Kaleidoscope, is a new experiment in communicating on the edge between art and science.
 The book took eight years to complete from first grant applications to interviews to publication.
 Jenny White lives in Stockholm, Sweden.

 "I learned English as a second language, primarily from books.
 This nurtured my relationship with language and made books my friends.
 As long as I can remember, I've wanted to be a writer.
 From my earliest days of learning English, I carried around a notebook in which I sketched the world in words.
 However, I also had a bent for science, so opportunity and curiosity took me in that direction, to graduate school and a career as an anthropologist.
 Over the years, the two desires merged, as my scholarly writing became more and more literary (although not fictional), and my experience in Turkey and knowledge of Turkish culture and history infused my fiction writing.